jaar23/tui_widget/docs/getting-started.md

 4. Letting terminal app to run in non-blocking mode, which is specifically designed for such scenario.

 ![inter-example](./images/intermediate-example-1.gif)

+The implementation is opinionated, to balance the complexity and usability of a tui library, I prefer this way.

 I believe you are now ready to start build your first text based application with tui_widget!